-Good sharing platforms bring people together with minimal bias or judgement.
+Good sharing data analytics platforms bring people together with minimal bias or judgement.
 At Mu Sigma we have carved out some of these offline or online hangouts so people can come voluntarily (sans bias) and exchange ideas freely without fear of being judged too soon.

 We believe the same is true for our customers as well.
 Our decision scientists give them choices and ideas to work with.
-They use these artefacts to socialize the decisions they take.
+They leverage decision sciences use these artefacts to socialize the decisions they take.
 The psychological distance these ideas traverse is phenomenal.
 This wouldn’t be possible without a right framework and the right sharing platforms.